-- conduct an ‘audit’ of local businesses and organisations who may offer enrichment and support to students and the school
+- Conduct an ‘audit’ of local businesses and organisations which may offer enrichment and support to students and the school.

-- make facilities available for use by the community.
+- Make school facilities available for use by the community.

 Collaborating beyond school